muneer78/muneer78.github.io/_posts/2023-06-05-great-lines-the-hardcore-kid-edition.md

 ---
-tags: great-lines
+date: 2023-06-05
-title: "Great Lines: The Hardcore Kid Edition"
+title: The Hardcore Kid Edition
+tags: newsletter
 ---

 First, this kid is guaranteed to have gone places since this incident.